Gynko/nasa-node/README.md

 I also think it will be beneficial to use a SQL database in my next project, to get a better understanding of the differences between SQL and NoSQL, and to get a better understanding of SQL in general.

-But before that, I will move on to learn about:
+But before that, I will move on to learn about more things to do in the Node context:

 1. Authentication and security
 2. Continuous integration and Delivery